Alyson Hannigan: 2005–2014: Success with How I Met Your Mother

-In 2005, Hannigan returned to starring in a regular television series, taking the main role of Lily Aldrin in the hit comedy How I Met Your Mother, and also playing a recurring guest role on Veronica Mars as Trina Echolls.
 In February 2006, she starred as Julia Jones in Date Movie, a parody of romantic comedies.
 She was also a guest star on the ABC animated sitcom The Goode Family in 2009.

 Hannigan joined forces with Emily Deschanel, Jaime King, Minka Kelly, and Katharine McPhee in a "video slumber party" featured on FunnyorDie.com to promote regular breast cancer screenings for the organization Stand Up 2 Cancer.

-In 2012, Hannigan reprised the role of Michelle in American Reunion.
-Since 2016, Hannigan has hosted the television series Penn & Teller: Fool Us.
+Hannigan reprised the role of Michelle in the comedy film American Reunion (2012).
+The film followed the friends attending a high school reunion thirteen years after graduating from high school.
+The film was a success at the box office, and grossed $235 million worldwide.
+For her role in the film, she was nominated for Choice Movie Actress: Romantic Comedy award at the 2012 Teen Choice Awards.